• Testing Lab

 4. Concerns regarding similar severe effects on the environment or human health.

-What Happens When an SVHC is on the Candidate List?
+What Happens to the 242 SVHC is on the Candidate List?

 Once a substance appears in the Candidate List as an SVHC, it may eventually be subject to authorization, restriction, or other regulatory measures under REACH.
 Companies must communicate information about SVHCs in their products along the supply chain and may have specific obligations related to SVHCs depending on their use and concentration.
 For example, SVHCs above a threshold of 0.1% in every component of an article must appear on the public SCIP database.
 Consequently, millions of articles containing SVHCs appear on the SCIP database.